How to Make Homemade Starbucks Frappuccinos

 - Add ice, shake or blend, and enjoy!

 I've gotten a lot of comments asking about how to make delicious alternatives.
 Most of these recipes include the somewhat vague measurement of "pump."
-Some coffee enthusiasts have figured out that a pump is about a tablespoon, give or take.
+A pump is about a tablespoon, give or take.
 With that said, here are some other recipes that you can try!